-Most carparks are bland, boring and uninspiring spaces, not really given a second thought once you’ve parked your car.
-But luckily not all carparks are created equal and quite a few architects have been thinking outside the concrete square.
+Most carparks are bland, boring, and uninspiring spaces—rarely given a second thought once you’ve parked your car.
+But luckily, not all carpark designs are created equal.
+In fact, quite a few architects have been thinking outside the concrete square, transforming these everyday structures into innovative and visually striking spaces.

 Check out these forward thinking designs.